epedersen1/cs3700/project3/README.md

   - ID:
     - equal to the ID of the last data or termination packet received
   - SN:
-    - equal to the SN of the last data or termination packet received
+    - equal to the addition of the last received packet's SN + last received packet's data length

 - Overview:
-  - Sender sends one packet at a time, waiting for an ACK with an ID and SN value equivalent to the last packet sent before it sends the next packet.
+  - Sender sends 100 packets at a time, waits for ACKs wich indicate which packets were received, and then the sender takes the confirmed packets out of the packets to send and sends another 100 packets (replacing the received packets with whatever packets overflowed the first 100 sent).
-  - receiver gets a packet, checks that it was the expected packet, checks it for data corruption and then sends back an ACK for that packet at regular short intervals until it gets the next packet.
+  - receiver gets the packets, checks that it was the expected packet and  sends ACKs back for the packets they have received at regular short intervals until it gets the next group of packets.
+  - when receiver gets a termination packet, it

 - Handling duplicates:
   - Assigned each packet an ID value that starts at 1 for the first packet and gets incremented by 1 for each of the following packets with data.
-  - receiver keeps note of the last packet's ID and if the new packet is not the last packet's ID + 1 then it discards the packet as a duplicate but still returns an ACK for the duplicated packet so that the sender knows it can send the next packet.
+  - receiver keeps note of the IDs of all the received packets and checks to make sure that the ID of the new packet hasn't already been received.
+If it is a duplicate, then it discards the packet but still returns an ACK for the duplicated packet to make sure that the sender knows that packet was received.
-    - If the ID is negative then the receiver knows it is a termination packet and keeps it, see below

 - Handling dropped packets or ACKs:
   - Implemented a TIMEOUT variable for sender
     - sender timeout is used if the first packet is dropped so that the sender knows to re-send the packet
-  - After the first packet is received, the sender constantly gets duplicate ACKs from receiver (for the last received packet) until the receiver has gotten a new packet, in which it will start continuously sending the ACK for the new packet.
+  - After the packets are received, the sender constantly gets duplicate ACKs from receiver (for the last received packets) until the receiver has gotten a new packet, in which it will start continuously sending the ACKs for the new packets.
   - Until the sender gets the first ACK who's ID and SN match the ID and SN of the last packet sent
+  - sender will resend all packets it hasnt received an ACK for.
   - Adjusted our packet size so that it would be large enough to send as few packets as possible (to avoid having to wait for timeouts constantly in the case of a high drop rate) and small enough so that it would not be fragmented by the IP.

 - Handling unordered data
-  - Not necessary since the sender only sends one packet at a time
+  - Receiver keeps track of all of the received IDs, when it gets the termination packet, it knows the max ID number it should have.
+Then it uses the IDs to reorder the packets.

 - Handling termination:
   - Implemented a TIMEOUT variable for receiver
     - receiver timeout is used to terminate the receiver program in the worst case scenario
   - Double handshake system:
-    - After sender gets an ACK from the last data packet sent, it sends a termination packet (see above in Packet Composition)
+    - After sender sends all the data packets, it sends a termination packet (see above in Packet Composition)
-    - Receiver gets termination packet and replies with an ACK and writes the data packets to the file
+    - Receiver gets termination packet and replies with an ACK and writes the data packets to the file after confirming that it has received all the data using the ID of the termination packet.
     - Sender gets the ACK for the termination packet and sends 5 identical EOF (see above in Packet Composition) packets where the EOF boolean value = true and then quits.
-    - Receiver quits as soon as it recieves at least one EOF packet, if none are received then it times out and terminates.
+    - Receiver quits as soon as it confirms all the data has been received and writes to the file.

-- Error check
-  - We implemented a quick error check which would tell us if the data had been corrupted by having the receiver use the SN to calculate a packet's ID and then check if that ID is = to the actual ID.
-  - This check would tell us if the data was longer or shorter than it needed to be or if it is the same length and the ID or SN had also been corrupted.

 CHALLENGES